 WDM Guidelines for Placement of Utilities

 The utility company is responsible for determining locations of other utilities and City infrastructure when putting together a proposal for work in the City.
 It is highly advised that the utility company obtain design locates when putting together their proposal.
-Contact the City of West Des Moines Public Works Sewer Division (515-222-3480) at least 48 hours prior to starting any utility work for City sanitary and storm sewer locate information.
+Contact the City of West Des Moines Public Services Sewer Division (515-222-3480) at least 48 hours prior to starting any utility work for City sanitary and storm sewer locate information.

 Utility coring holes for locating shall follow the West Des Moines Utility Coring and Hydro-Excavating Requirements: